Tennessee set to kill 1st inmate in nearly a decade

-It would occur a week after Pope Francis revealed church teaching deeming the death penalty "inadmissible" under all circumstances.
+The execution, if carried out, would occur a week after Pope Francis revealed new church teaching that deems the death penalty "inadmissible" under all circumstances.

-A legal challenge against Tennessee's new three-drug cocktail continues on appeal.
-The state Supreme Court denied a stay Monday, saying the lawsuit wasn't likely to succeed.
-Gov. Bill Haslam said he won't intervene.
+On Monday, the state Supreme Court denied a stay of Irick's execution, saying the inmates' lawsuit wasn't likely to succeed.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.